Wick, Caithness: Wick Bay

 Wick Bay is an isosceles triangle with the river mouth as its apex, and the points of South Head and North Head, separated by about one kilometre, as the base of the triangle.
 Beyond the heads lies the North Sea.
 Pentland Firth line about 11 kilometres north of North Head.

+In 1864 The British Fisheries Society set out to add a new outer breakwater to the harbour, but despite a considerable capital outlay, it was effectively destroyed by storms in 1870 and 1872.

 There are three harbours in Wick, the Outer Harbour, the Inner Harbour, and the River Harbour, all of which are formed and protected by breakwaters.
 The Outer and Inner Harbours are on the south side of the estuary, divided from the River Harbour by a breakwater.
 The River Harbour straddles the river, with breakwaters on either side of an entrance about 30 m wide.

-Wick Inner Harbour now has an extensive marina complex, and is fast becoming a base for leisure boating.
-It is also now a well known stopping point for visiting pleasure craft.
+Wick Inner Harbour now has an extensive marina complex, known as a hub for leisure boating and visiting pleasure craft.

 In 2012 a storm battered the harbour, causing extensive damage.
 In June 2016, another storm smashed a hole in the seawall.